Cost of controllability of the Burgers' equation linearized at a steady shock in the vanishing viscosity limit: Introduction

-and the solution has a Dirac in $x=0$ of mass From this expression, one easily obtains that the system \eqref{lim} is only null-controllable if $T>L$, and $u(T)\equiv 0$ if and only if the two following constraints on $h$ are verified: We then immediately conclude that the optimal control associated to an initial datum $u_0$ is given by Applying Cauchy-Schwarz' inequality, the null-controllability cost of the limit system is therefore given by It may then be expected that the viscous problem \eqref{cont} is uniformly null-controllable for times $T>L$, and that its null-controllability cost converges to \(\lim_{\eps\to0}\cC(T,\eps)=\cC(T,0)=\frac{\sqrt{2L}}{T-L}\)
+if $\sigma\le0$.\\ From this expression, one easily obtains that the system \eqref{lim} is only null-controllable if $T>L+|\sigma|$, and $u(T)\equiv 0$ if and only if the two following constraints on $h$ are verified: We then immediately conclude that the optimal control associated to an initial datum $u_0$ is given by